Debt Reduction Grant Program

 How much money is available?

 Up to $2,000 per year of study will be applied directly to you provincial student loan balance.
 Grants will only be issued for amounts that are greater than $100.
+Starting in the academic year 2018-2019, the maximum grant will increase to up to $3500 per year of study.

 How do I apply for the debt reduction grant?